mzsv/42PHILOSOPHERS_bonus/README.md

 ## Features

-- **Concurrency Management**: Implements philosophers as threads (mandatory) or processes (bonus) to simulate concurrent actions.
+- **Concurrency Management**: Implement philosophers first as threads, then as processes to simulate concurrent actions.
-- **Fork Management**: Uses mutexes (mandatory) or semaphores (bonus) to manage fork usage and avoid conflicts.
+- **Fork Management**: Use mutexes with threads, and semaphores with processes to manage fork usage and avoid conflicts.
-- **State Logging**: Logs the state changes of each philosopher with precise timestamps.
+- **State Logging**: Log the state changes of each philosopher with precise timestamps.
-- **Death Detection**: Detects and logs philosopher death due to starvation within a specified time frame.
+- **Death Detection**: Detect and log philosopher death due to starvation within a specified time frame.

 ## Arguments